mgk757/neural-network-in-C/README.md

 # neural-network-in-C
-Implement neural network in C.
+Implement neural network in C..

 This network can learn binary dataset.